shopozor/services/README.md

 * on Ubuntu, follow [these instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * on Windows 10, follow [these instructions](https://docs.docker.com/docker-for-windows/install/) and make sure you read [this blog](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) if you work with WSL

+We have not experimented WSL 2 under Windows 10, but as far as WSL is concerned, we don't recommend using it if you need to work on the frontend and build it locally (not on the local k8s cluster), because `yarn` does not work well at all in WSL.

 ### Kubernetes

 Under linux, install minikube.
 Under Windows, you can enable kubernetes in Docker for Desktop: